-At Suffolk, we believe advising is a partnership.
-An advisor's role is to guide you through your academic journey by engaging in conversation, and helping you design a plan that incorporates your academic, personal, and extra-curricular goals.
+At Suffolk, we believe advising is a partnership between you and your advisor.
+As advisors, our role is to guide you through your academic journey by engaging in conversation, answering your questions, and helping you design a plan that incorporates your academic, personal, and extra-curricular goals.
+Your role is to seek out opportunities, take responsibility for your academic success, and ask questions.

-We help you map out your degree requirements, semester by semester, to make sure you are on track for graduation.
-We help you plan for semesters abroad, internship opportunities, and part-time jobs.
+We will help you map out your degree requirements, semester-by-semester, to make sure you are on track for graduation.
+We will also help you plan for course sequencing issues, semesters studying abroad, internship opportunities, and part-time jobs.

 If you are interested in getting a jump on graduate school or accelerating your undergraduate degree, learn more about the combined undergraduate/graduate degree programs offered at Suffolk.